cloudflare/cloudflare-docs/products/rules/src/content/transform/index.md

 A **redirect** is a client-side operation that occurs after the web server has loaded the initial URL.
 In this case, a website visitor can see the URL changing when the redirect occurs.

-You can configure URL Rewrite Rules in the dashboard to perform rewrites at the edge, without reaching your web server.
+You can configure URL Rewrite Rules in the dashboard to perform rewrites at the edge without reaching your web server.
 URL Rewrite Rules run in the `http_request_transform` Phase of Cloudflare's request handling workflow.
 For more information on Phases, check the [Ruleset Engine](https://developers.cloudflare.com/firewall/cf-rulesets) documentation.

 Check [Configuring URL forwarding or redirects with Cloudflare Page Rules](https://support.cloudflare.com/hc/articles/200172286) in the Support KB to learn more about configuring redirects.